 A COLA is a Cost of Living Adjustment for Social Security and Supplemental Security Income Benefits.
 Not all employers offer a COLA.
 Learn more about eligibility and how COLA is calculated on this page.

 On Nov.
 18, 2011, the Rhode Island General Assembly enacted into law the Rhode Island Retirement Security Act of 2011 (RIRSA).
-RIRSA suspends a COLA for all State Employees, Teachers, Judges, State Police BHDDH Nurses and Correctional Officers until the plans’ funding level for all groups, calculated in the aggregate, exceeds 80 percent.
+RIRSA suspended a COLA for all State Employees, Teachers, Judges, State Police, BHDDH Nurses, and Correctional Officers until the plans’ funding level for all groups, calculated in the aggregate, exceeds 80 percent.

-For MERS, COLAs are suspended until the funding level of the individual plan exceeds 80 percent—MERS plans are not aggregated.
+For MERS, COLAs were suspended until the funding level of the individual plan exceeds 80 percent—MERS plans are not aggregated.

-The COLA rate for a given year is calculated using 50% of the previous five-year average investment return minus 5.00%, and 50% of inflation as measured by the CPI-U Consumer Price Index for All Urban Consumers, then applied to a portion of your pension benefit determined by RI General Law.
+The COLA rate for a given year will continue to be calculated using 50% of the previous five-year average investment return minus 5.00%, and 50% of inflation as measured by the CPI-U Consumer Price Index for All Urban Consumers, then applied to a portion of your pension benefit determined by the current RI General Law.